minetest/minetest/doc/client_lua_api.md

 Formspec
 --------
 Formspec defines a menu.
-Currently not much else than inventories are supported.
 It is a string, with a somewhat strange format.

 Spaces and newlines can be inserted between the blocks, as is used in the examples.